Home - Dinner - Pasta - Bucatini Pasta with Sheet Pan Tomato Sauce

 • Pour ¼ cup of the pasta water onto the sheet pan.
 Add the garlic and stir to create a saucy, chunky consistency, adding additional water little by little as needed.
 Stir in the basil.

 • Add about half the sauce to the pasta and toss to coat.
-To serve, portion the pasta into bowls and add 2 tablespoons ricotta alongside.
-Add more sauce to taste and sprinkle with grated cheese
+To serve, portion the pasta into bowls and spoon 2 tablespoons ricotta alongside each one.
+Add more sauce to taste and sprinkle with grated cheese.

 Nutrition